veroglez/frontend-test/README.md

 npm install
 ```

-You have to specify and Api Key of Google Maps in /app/env.js to run the maps.
+You have to specify an Api Key of Google Maps in /app/env.js to run the maps.

 ```